Text Size

 The GIC Board is responsible for GIC’s Policy Portfolio, which determines the long-term asset allocation strategy, and for the overall performance of the portfolio.
 GIC’s asset allocation operates within the risk constraints determined by the Government in its mandate to GIC.
 The Board is supported by five board committees.

 The Investment Strategies Committee reviews and evaluates management recommendations on asset allocation before they are submitted to the GIC Board for decision.
 The GIC Management reports to this committee on the performance of the portfolio.
-The committee recommends the key drivers for GIC’s return and risk outcomes and does not decide on specific deals.
+The committee monitors the key drivers for GIC’s return and risk outcomes, and does not decide on specific deals.

 The Investment Board provides oversight of GIC’s investment processes and its implementation, with particular attention to large individual investments.
 It is not involved in asset allocation decisions, which are the responsibility of the GIC Board.
 It also ensures GIC does not take on undue reputational risk in pursuit of good returns.